Jeff Grimes: Early career

 Grimes began coaching in 1993 as a high school coach at Riverside High School in El Paso, Texas.
 After two years as the offensive coordinator and line coach there, he moved to the college ranks and started working as a graduate assistant under Ken Hatfield at Rice in 1995.
 He spent the next two seasons in the same position under R. C. Slocum at Texas A&M, while serving under line coach Mike Sherman, before receiving his first full-time college position in 1998 as offensive line coach at Hardin–Simmons, under Jimmie Keeling.
 The Cowboys were 21-2 during his tenure, averaged 39.4 points per game and reached the national semifinals in 1999.

 Boise State

 In 2000, Grimes was hired as the offensive line coach at BSU under his former college football coach, Koetter.
 Grimes worked alongside Dan Hawkins.
-In the season at BSU, Grimes’ offensive line helped the Broncos lead the nation in scoring offense and accumulate 175 rushing yards per game.
+In the season at BSU, the offensive line he coached helped the Broncos lead the nation in scoring offense and accumulate 175 rushing yards per game.